Awful/Awful.app/README.md

 ----------------
 * load bookmarks/forum threads from local cache
 * refresh a page shouldn't load a new page
-* Pick and include a license.
-* Turn the code loose once more.

 For some later release
 ----------------------